 The Latest Technology is Used In Platelet Rich Plasma (PPR)

-All harvested material is then deposited into a state of the art closed system for washing.
+All harvested material is then deposited into a state of the art centrifuge system for spinning.

-The required cells are separated from fat cells through washing and a high-speed centrifuge within the system.
+The required cells are separated through spinning in a high-speed centrifuge for approximately 10 minutes.